Jamie McCarthy/Getty Images

 Can I still apply for a passport at the Post Office?

 Yes, but only by appointment; no walk-ins.
-However, the U.S. Department of State, which issues passports, is warning of significant delays of several months to issue a new passport or renew an expiring passport due to the pandemic.
+However, the U.S. Department of State, which issues passports, is warning of significant delays to issue a new passport or renew an expiring passport due to the pandemic.

 Editor’s note: This story has been updated to reflect new information.